 The benefits of sleep apnea therapy can be extremely rewarding.
 With nightly therapy, you can reclaim your life and rediscover the energy and interest to return to your hobbies.
 To get the most out of your therapy, you must take care of your equipment, which means replacing your CPAP supplies regularly.
-CPAP users who regularly replace their supplies sleep more hours each night, and they successfully use their therapy more nights each week.1 Your CPAP system is made up of multiple parts.
-Just like a car, the system works best with proper maintenance, which involves the replacement of certain parts.
+CPAP users who regularly replace their supplies report that they sleep more hours each night, and they successfully use their therapy more nights each week.1 Your CPAP system is made up of multiple parts.
+Just like a car, the system works best with proper maintenance, which involves the replacement of certain parts as needed.

 The different parts of your CPAP supplies